 As an all-Swedish newcomer, Trelleborg's FF learns to find himself being underdog in most games.
 Quite often, however, newcomers are surprised, especially initially.
 The competition season starts already on the 9 February, when the Swedish Alliance's southernmost team at away level is set against the northernmost (Östersunds FK) in the Swedish Cup's first group game match.

-- We could hardly have a more difficult match to start with but the ball is round and it is early in the season.
-We will turn out inferior throughout the season and I think that suits us well.
+- We could hardly have had a more difficult match to start with but the ball is round and it is early in the season.
+We will be out of position all season and I think that suits us well.
 Look at Östersund, Sirius and Jönköping - they did well as newcomers.
-It will be tough, you can't expect anything else.
+It will be tough, you can not expect anything else.
 We believe in our team and our idea.
-Even if we do not stick to it, it is important that we keep the idea, our game style, so that we can get up again.
-Sooner or later, the team and the organization will be strong enough to become an established Swedish club.
-The most important thing is that we know who we are and how we should play and behave.
+Even if we do not stay, it is important that we keep the idea, our way of playing, so that we can get up again.
+Sooner or later, the team and the organization will be strong enough to become an established all-Swedish club.
+The most important thing is that we know who we are and how to play and behave.